Law of Nigeria: Tier 2 Court: Court of Appeal

 The next highest court is the Court of Appeal, in Abuja.
-However, to bring the administration of justice closer to the people, the Court of Appeal has multiple divisions (currently sixteen) in various parts of the country.
+However, to bring the administration of justice closer to the people, the Court of Appeal has multiple divisions (currently twenty) in various parts of the country.
 The head of the Court of Appeal has the title President of the Appeal Court.
 The President is assisted by Justices.
 Only the appointment of the President of the Appeal Court requires Senate confirmation.

-The Court of Appeal is mainly a court of appellate jurisdiction, however it has original jurisdiction for presidential and vice-presidential election petitions.
+The Court of Appeal is mainly a court of appellate jurisdiction; however, it has original jurisdiction for presidential and vice-presidential election petitions.
 The Federal Court of Appeal is where the multiple legal systems (English, Customary and Sharia) of Nigeria converge.
 It is constitutionally required to have at least three Judges who are versed in customary law and at least three Judges who are versed in Islamic personal law.

 Judgements from the tier 2 court can be appealed to the Supreme Court (the tier 1 court).

 Tier 3 Courts

 Just below the Federal Court of Appeal are the tier 3 courts.
-They include: (1) the Federal High Court and (2) the High Court of a stat e/FCT, (3) the Customary Court of Appeal of a state/FCT and (4) the Sharia Court of Appeal of a state/FCT.
+They include: (1) the Federal High Court and (2) the High Court of a state/FCT, (3) the Customary Court of Appeal of a state/FCT and (4) the Sharia Court of Appeal of a state/FCT.

 The Federal High Court is based in Abuja.
 In order to bring the administration of justice closer to the people it has a division in each of the thirty-six states of the country.
 The Federal High Court is generally a court of original jurisdiction.
 However, it has appellate jurisdiction from tribunals such as the Tax Appeal Tribunal.
 It is presided over by a Chief Judge who is assisted by other Judges.

 The High Court of a state/FCT is the highest English law court in a state or the FCT.
 The High Court of a state/FCT and the Federal High Court have similar powers.
 Due to the fact that there is a division of the Federal High Court in each state and that each state has its own High Court, there is usually some confusion as to which court is which.
 For example, in Lagos state, there is a Federal High Court, Lagos and a High Court of Lagos State (sometimes referred to as The Lagos State High Court).
 It is presided over by a Chief Judge who is assisted by other Judges.

 The Customary Court of Appeal of a state/FCT is the highest Customary law court in a state/FCT.
 It is presided over by a Judge who has the title: President of the Customary Court of Appeal of the state/FCT and is assisted by other Judges.

 The Sharia Court of Appeal of a state/FCT is the highest Sharia law court in a state/FCT.
 It is presided over by a Grand Khadi who is assisted by other Khadis.

 Judgements from the tier 3 courts can be appealed to the tier 2 court (Federal Court of Appeal).